 Cookies are text files containing small amounts of information which are downloaded to your device when you visit a website.
 Cookies are then sent back to the originating website on each subsequent visit, or to another website that recognises that cookie.
 Cookies are useful because they allow a website to recognise a user’s device.
-You can find more information about cookies at: https://www.allaboutcookies.org and https://www.youronlinechoices.eu for a video about cookies visit https://policies.google.com/technologies/cookies
+You can find more information about cookies at: hallaboutcookies.org and youronlinechoices.com.
+To view a video about cookies visit https://policies.google.com/technologies/cookies.

 Cookies do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences, and generally improve the user experience.
 They can also help to ensure that adverts you see online are more relevant to you and your interests.

-The cookies used on this website have been categorised based on the categories found in the ICC UK Cookie guide.
-A list of all the cookies used on this website by category is set out below.
+The cookies used on this website have been categorised based on the categories found in the ICC UK Cookie Guide.
+The following details all cookies used on this website.

-The following is a list of the cookies that we have defined as ‘Strictly Necessary’:
+The cookies that we have defined as ‘Strictly Necessary’ are:

-- CMS Session Cookie - this cookie is created everytime you access the Southern Regional College website and expires once you leave.
-It essentially identifies your visit but does not track
+- CRAFT_CSRF_TOKEN, CraftSessionId, PHPSESSID - these cookies are created every time you access the Southern Regional College website and expire once you leave.
+They essentially identify your visit but do not track.

-The following is a list of the cookies that we have defined as ‘Performance’:
+The cookies that we have defined as ‘Performance’ are:

-- _gid, _gat, _ga - we use Google Analytics to track visitors to our website and collect information on how our visitors use our website.
+- Google Analytics - _gid, _gat, _ga - we use Google Analytics to track visitors to our website and collect information on how our visitors use our website.
 We use this information to help improve our website.
-Google Analytics creates three cookies and to aid the tracking of website visitors, but do not collect personal data about our website visitors.
+Google Analytics creates three cookies to aid the tracking of website visitors, but does not collect personal data.
 To read more about Google Analytics & Cookies visit: developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage.
 Please note you have the option to prevent your data from being used by Google Analytics.

-The following is a list of the cookies that we have defined as ‘Functionality’:
+The cookies that we have defined as ‘Functionality’ are:

-- YouTube - we have some YouTube videos embedded across our site.
-As the site accesses YouTube, cookies are used.
+- YouTube – as we have YouTube videos embedded across our site, this cookie is required.

-These cookies are used to deliver adverts more relevant to you and your interests They are also used to limit the number of times you see an advertisement as well as help measure the effectiveness of the advertising campaigns.
-They are usually placed by advertising networks with the website operator’s permission.
+These cookies are used to deliver adverts which are more relevant to you and your interests.
+They are also used to limit the number of times you see an advertisement as well as help measure the effectiveness of the advertising campaign.
+They are usually placed by advertising networks with Southern Regional College’s permission.
 They remember that you have visited a website and this information is shared with other organisations such as advertisers.
 Quite often targeting or advertising cookies will be linked to site functionality provided by the other organisation.

-The following is a list of the cookies that we have defined as ‘Targeting’:
+The cookies that we have defined as ‘Targeting’ are: